lanzv/SongChordsRecognizer/ACR_Training/ReadMe.md

 ### MLP Preprocessing

-The function will generated the moving window of spectrograms flattened as a one feature set.
+The function will generate the moving window of spectrograms flattened as a one feature set.
 Optionally, data can be transposed to C major key (and its mode alternatives).

 ### CRNN Preprocessing

-The function will generated the sequence of spectrograms as a one feature set.Optionally, data can be transposed to C major key (and its mode alternatives).
+The function will generate the sequence of spectrograms as a one feature set.Optionally, data can be transposed to C major key (and its mode alternatives).